jaihon1/IFT6758-Project/blog/_posts/2021-11-3-milestone-2.md

 | Speed | no encoding |
 | Rebound | one-hot |

-##### Results and Analysis
+#### Threshold selection

-Because the dataset was very unbalanced in nature, we decide to mainly use the F1 Score.
-In addition, we also used a custom made threshold technique to help us analyse the results of our models.
-Since our model's outputs were very small probability values, we decided that the 0.5 threshold for binary prediction wasn't the way to go.
-Instead, for each model we trained, we fo und a better threshold value that would give us the optimal F1 score at the end.
+Because the dataset was very unbalanced in nature, we decided to mainly use the F1 Score.
+In addition, we also used a custom-made threshold technique to help us analyse the results of our models.
+Since our models' outputs were very small probability values, we decided that the 0.5 threshold for binary prediction wasn't the way to go.
+Instead, for each model we trained, we found a better threshold value that would give us the optimal F1 score at the end.

+#### Results and Analysis

+Using the dropout technique to help prevent over-fitting, we can see that our neural network model performs better with this regularization technique.

+Including features developed in the bonus question (current_time_seconds, time_since_pp_started, current_friendly_on_ice, current_opposite_on_ice), we can see that our neural network model performs better.

 <table>
     <caption style="caption-side: bottom; font-size: small;">F1 score results for our Neural Network models</caption>